Acetal

 Acetals are stable compared to hemiacetals but their formation is a reversible equilibrium as with esters.
 As a reaction to create an acetal proceeds, water must be removed from the reaction mixture, for example, with a Dean–Stark apparatus, lest it hydrolyse the product back to the hemiacetal.
-The formation of acetals reduces the total number of molecules present (carbonyl + 2 alcohol → acetal + water) and therefore is generally not favourable with regards to entropy.
-One situation where it is not entropically unfavourable is when a single diol molecule is used rather than two separate alcohol molecules (carbonyl + diol → acetal + water).
+The formation of acetals reduces the total number of molecules present (carbonyl + 2 alcohol → acetal + water) and therefore is generally not favourable with regard to entropy.
+One situation where the reaction is not entropically unfavourable is when a single diol molecule is used rather than two separate alcohol molecules (carbonyl + diol → acetal + water).

 Acetalization and ketalization

 Acetalization and ketalization are the organic reactions that involve the formation of an acetal (or ketals) from aldehydes and ketones, respectively.
 These conversions are acid catalysed.
 They eliminate water.
 Since each step is often a rapid equilibrium, the reaction must be driven by removal of water.
 Methods for removing water include azeotropic distillation and trapping water with desiccants like aluminium oxide and molecular sieves.
 Steps assumed to be involved: protonation of the carbonyl oxygen, addition of the alcohol to the protonated carbonyl, protonolysis of the resulting hemiacetal or hemiketal, and addition of the second alcohol.
 These steps are illustrated with an aldehyde RCH=O and the alcohol R'OH: